IT4Change/web-of-trust-prototype/README.md

-# Narri
+# Narrative

-Narri is a local-first app for capturing assumptions as single sentences, tagging them freely, and letting collaborators vote (🟢 agree / 🟡 neutral / 🔴 disagree).
+Narrative is a local-first app for capturing assumptions as single sentences, tagging them freely, and letting collaborators vote (🟢 agree / 🟡 neutral / 🔴 disagree).
 It runs entirely in the browser using CRDT sync.

 ## Overview
 - Local-first, offline-friendly via Automerge CRDTs